RonaldP3/Bar_within_circle/README.md

 # Bar_within_circle
-Generates translating or looming stimuli constained to a circular field of view
+Generates translating, stationary or looming stimuli constained to a circular field of view

 ## Description
 Use this script for generating image sequences of a moving rectangle (or square).
-The rectangle is confined within a circle, to optimise projecting the images into a circular, image carrying light guide.
+The rectangle is confined within a circle, to facilitate projecting the images into a circular, image carrying light guide.

 ## Work flow
 1. Install R using the method specified for your platform.
 (Additionally, I can recommend using [RStudio](https://www.rstudio.com/))